UW-Green Bay Natural Areas

-The Cofrin Center for Biodiversity manages over 12,000 acres across 5 natural areas located in Brown, Door, and Manitowoc Counties.
+The Cofrin Center for Biodiversity manages over 1600 acres across six natural areas located in Brown, Door, and Manitowoc Counties.

-UW Green Bay aquired its first off-campus natural area property in 1968 when conservationist Emma Toft donated her family lake-front property, Toft Point, to The Nature Conservancy who then turned the property over to UW Green Bay.
-Since then, UW Green Bay aquired and additional 3 properties and extensive additions to the original arboretum property as gifts or by purchase.
+UW-Green Bay acquired its first off-campus natural area property in 1968 when conservationist Emma Toft donated her family lake-front property, Toft Point, to The Nature Conservancy who then turned the property over to UW-Green Bay.
+Since then, UW-Green Bay acquired an additional 3 properties and extensive additions to the original arboretum property as gifts or by purchase.
 Each property features at least one unique natural community, including hardwood and conifer forest, inland or shorelines, dune ridge and swale, Lake Michigan cobble and dune shoreline, prairie, oak savanna, and Niagara escarpment .

 The natural areas are supervised by Natural Areas Ecologist, Bobbie Webster and Conservation Biologist, Andrew LaPlant.
-If you have questions or suggestions please contact her at firstname.lastname@example.org.
+If you have questions or suggestions please contact them at firstname.lastname@example.org and email@example.com.

 Most of our natural areas are open to the public, but not all are easily accessible.
-We ask that you respect our neighnbor's properties and especially remain vigilent as you enjoy these unique areas.
-Do not remove anything from these areas and please stay on the trails.
+We ask that you respect our neighbors' properties and be conscientious as you enjoy these unique areas.
+Do not remove anything from these areas and stay on the trails.
 Dogs, horses, and vehicles of any kind are not permitted in the natural areas.
 Hunting is allowed with permission on some properties.
 Limited access for bird watching and nature viewing is allowed with permission on some properties that lack trails.
 Visit our Hunting page for more information.